“Can you BELIEVE what Montefiore said?!” The Jewish Court of All Time Project”

 This post tells the story of one school’s participation in a special pilot for congregational schools of the Jewish Court of All Time (JCAT) web project, a pilot co-sponsored by MTEI and directed by Jeff Stanzler of the MTEI faculty.
 The post starts with some background on JCAT, followed by a conversation between Jeff and Alison Weikel (MTEI Cohort 7) about the experience of students from Temple Shir Tikva in Wayland, Massachusetts, where Alison is the Director of Education, and it concludes with some brief comments about how this work reflected some of MTEI’s Principles of Professional Development.

 Using imaginative role-play combined with engaged research and mentorship, The Jewish Court of All Time (JCAT) is a web-based simulation that has served Jewish day schools across North America for over ten years.
 Each year, the simulation asks the question, “What does it mean to learn from history?” in the context of different scenarios connecting aspects of Jewish history with contemporary issues.
-In Spring 2021, a special version of JCAT, co-sponsored by MTEI, was offered to congregational schools, and this project was again offered to congregational schools in Spring 2022.
+In Spring 2021, a special version of JCAT, co-sponsored by MTEI and the Jewish Theological Seminary, was offered to congregational schools, and this project was again offered to congregational schools in Spring 2022.
 In this article we will describe the project itself and offer a sense of how it unfolds in the classroom and its impact on student participants.
 We will also discuss how JCAT aligns with key MTEI Principles.

 Student participants in JCAT portray significant figures from across the range of human history.
 After an extended period of research and introductions, the characters are convened to discuss a contemporary issue with historical resonance.
 For example, Spring 2022 participants investigated questions of free expression and the response to hate speech inspired by the proposed march by neo-Nazis in Skokie, Illinois in the late 1970’s, a city with a large Jewish population that includes many Holocaust survivors.
 Simulation activity ranges from considering the points of view of several “voices of resistance,” who offer different visions for responding to hateful speech and action, to examining relevant primary source documents, such as when guests consider which of the freedoms highlighted by the First Amendment to the American Bill of Rights were (or would have been) most important in their lives and times.